 Does taking azathioprine / 6MP increase the chance of birth defects?

-Some studies on azathioprine and 6MP have reported higher rates of babies being born early or with low birth weight.
-The illnesses these medications are used to treat can also contribute to these outcomes, so it isn’t clear if the outcomes are due to the person’s medical conditions, the medications, or other factors.
+Some studies on azathioprine and 6-MP have reported higher rates of babies being born early (birth before week 37) or with low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
+The illnesses these medications are used to treat can also increase the chance of these outcomes.
+This means it is not clear if the outcomes are due to the medical condition being treated, the medication, or other factors.

-It is not known if azathioprine / 6-MP can cause behavior or learning issues.
+It is not known if azathioprine / 6-MP can increase the chance of behavior or learning issues for the child.

-Can I breastfeed while taking azathioprine or 6-MP?
+Breastfeeding while taking azathioprine or 6-MP:

+No effects on male fertility (ability to get partner pregnant) have been reported with the use of azathioprine / 6-MP.
+Studies that have looked at pregnancy outcomes after male use of these medications before or during conception have not found an increase chance of birth defects.
 In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.